 - Directors’ skills, qualifications, experience and individual contribution to the effectiveness of the board;

-The Morrow Sodali survey, the third of its kind, was conducted between November and December 2017.
-Forty-nine global Institutional Investors, with USD 31 trillion of assets under management, responded to the survey.
+The Morrow Sodali survey, the fourth of its kind, was conducted in December 2018.
+Forty-six global Institutional Investors, with USD 33 trillion of assets under management, responded to the survey.

 Survey respondents also indicated that:

-Kiran Vasantham, Director of Investor Engagement, said “Now in its third year, this survey provides issuers with valuable insights on investor expectations.
-It is a bellwether for all companies as we enter the 2018 Annual Shareholder Meeting season.
+Kiran Vasantham, Director of Investor Engagement, said: “This survey provides issuers with valuable insights on investor expectations and voting policies.
+It is a bellwether for all companies as we enter the 2019 Annual Shareholder Meeting season.
 I am delighted so many investors took part in the survey, as it provides an important overview of asset managers’ priorities on a broad spectrum of ESG issues.”